gym-minsik/momenter/README.md

 # Momenter

+Status: **Work In Progress**

+## About
 Momenter is designed to trigger events at specific moments in time.
-Its core purpose is to execute predefined actions at precise time intervals (moments), allowing for fine control over the timing of events.
-Whether you’re building a timer, scheduler, or need to execute tasks based on specific durations, Momenter helps you manage those moments efficiently.
+Its core purpose is to execute predefined actions at precise time intervals (moments).

+Whether you’re building a timer, scheduler, or need to execute tasks based on specific durations, Momenter helps you manage those efficiently.

 ## Basic Example
 ```dart